microsoft/reverse-proxy/docs/config.md

         }
       ]
 ```
-This maps to a [GatewayRoute](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Abstractions/RouteDiscovery/Contract/GatewayRoute.cs) type.
+This maps to a [ProxyRoute](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Abstractions/RouteDiscovery/Contract/GatewayRoute.cs) type.

 This basic structure is useful though the "Rule" [system](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Service/Config/RuleParsing/RuleParser.cs) seems overly complex.
 Need to circle back with DavidN on this.
 We may be able to simplify that down to independent keys for matching Host, Path, Header, etc..
 It's not clear that the additional `&&` or `||` aspects are necessary here.
 If we used separate properties then it would be implicitly `&&` based.
 To achieve `||` you'd define additional routes.
 This is also an area where augmenting with code defined constraints could be useful to handle the more complex scenarios.

-The GatewayRoute.Metadata dictionary may be able to be replaced or supplemented by giving direct access to the config node for that route.
+The ProxyRoute.Metadata dictionary may be able to be replaced or supplemented by giving direct access to the config node for that route.
 Compare to Kestrel's [EndpointConfig.ConfigSection](https://github.com/dotnet/aspnetcore/blob/f4d81e3af2b969744a57d76d4d622036ac514a6a/src/Servers/Kestrel/Core/src/Internal/ConfigurationReader.cs#L168-L175) property.
 That would allow for augmenting an endpoint with additional complex custom entries that the app code can reference for additional config actions.

 Update: The custom rule system was modified by [#24](https://github.com/microsoft/reverse-proxy/pull/24) so that the config now looks like this:
 ```